Move published components

 - Destination file: Specific to the action of moving a component.
 The destination file is the file where components are moved to, this can be a new or existing file/library.

 Before you start moving components, there are a few things to consider.
-We recommend reviewing these steps to make sure your components work as intended in their new location.
+We recommend reviewing any applicable steps to make sure your components work as intended in their new location.

 Hidden components are components that you haven't published to your library.
 It's not possible to move hidden components between files.